New York Visitation Lawyer

 Circumstances may change that warrant an alteration of an existing visitation order.
 There are certain legal standards which must be met in order for a visitation order to be changed in New York.
 At the heart of changing an existing parenting time decree is a demonstration that there has been a material change of circumstances warranting a change in an existing visitation order.

 Parents can mutually agree to change a visitation order.
-However, the court will still need to evaluate the change to make certain that the alteration is in the best interests of a child.
+However, the court will still need to evaluate the change to make certain that the alteration is in the interests of a child.

 Retain a Skilled, Experienced New York Visitation Lawyer